A million ways to save in your pocket.

 |Partnered||$510.80 each||$993.50 each||Wage up to $104 no reduction; $104 to $254 a 50c/dollar reduction; $254+ a $75 reduction plus 60c/dollar reduction (only applicable if you have a partner that doesn't get a payment from Centrelink)||$550|

 |Single principal carer granted an exemption from mutual obligation requirements for any of the following: foster caring, non-parent relative caring under a court order, homeschooling, distance education, large family||$790.10||$2,124.75||N/A||$550|

 Do I need to reapply for the Centrelink Coronavirus Supplement if I'm already on Centrelink?

-No, you do not need to reapply.
-The Coronavirus Supplement will be added automatically to your existing financial support payment from 27 April 2020 for a period up to six months.
+No, you don't need to reapply.
+The Coronavirus Supplement will be added automatically to your existing financial support payment from 27 April 2020 for a period of up to six months.
 So, if you are receiving any of the following payments, you are already approved to receive the Coronavirus Supplement:

 - JobSeeker Payment